xharaken/john-law-coin/HowToUseConsole.md

 # Vote on the oracle

-The ACB adjusts the total coin supply every phase based on the exchange rate obtained from the oracle.
+The ACB adjusts the total coin supply every epoch based on the exchange rate obtained from the oracle.
 The oracle is a fully decentralized mechanism to agree on the exchange rate.

 You can vote for the exchange rate using `vote()`. `vote()` does the following three things:

-1. Vote for the exchange rate in the current phase.
-10% of your coin balance is deposited to the oracle.
+1. Vote for the exchange rate in the current epoch N. 10% of your coin balance is deposited to the oracle.
-1. Reveal your vote in the previous phase.
+1. Reveal your vote in the epoch N-1.
-1. Reclaim the deposited coins and get a reward for your vote in the phase before the previous phase.
+1. Reclaim the deposited coins and get a reward for your vote in the epoch N-2.

-You can call `vote()` only once a phase.
-The phase duration is set to one week.
+You can call `vote()` only once a epoch.
+The epoch duration is set to one week.
 You are expected to look up the current exchange rate using real-world currency exchangers and vote for the oracle level that corresponds to the exchange rate.
 If no currency exchanger is available (this is the case in a bootstrap phase), you are expected to vote for the oracle level 5.

 | oracle level | exchange rate | bond issue price | tax rate |
 | ---: | ---: | ---: | ---: |